• Skip to primary navigation

 Upper Highlights

-Highlights of this section include the limestone-walled Marble Canyon, ancient sea fossils, Stanton’s Cave, Vasey’s Paradise, Redwall Cavern, the Puebloan Granaries and ruins at Nankoweap Canyon, the aqua-blue Little Colorado River, and the geologist pleasing Great Unconformity.
-Whitewater enthusiasts will enjoy House Rock Rapid, the Roaring 20’s, Georgie’s Rapid in the upper canyon.
-The last full river day takes the expedition into the first Granite Gorge with 2-billion-year-old Vishnu Schist (oldest rock in the canyon) and the biggest rapids of the upper Grand Canyon: Hance, Sockdolager, and Grapevine.
+Highlights floating this section include limestone-walled Marble Canyon, ancient sea fossils, Stanton’s Cave, Vasey’s Paradise, Redwall Cavern, the Puebloan Granaries and ruins at Nankoweap Canyon, the aqua-blue Little Colorado River, and the geologist pleasing Great Unconformity.
+Whitewater enthusiasts will enjoy rafting House Rock Rapid, the Roaring 20’s, and Georgie’s Rapid in the upper canyon.
+The last full river day takes the expedition into the first Granite Gorge with 2-billion-year-old Vishnu Schist (oldest rock in the canyon) and the biggest rapids of Upper Grand Canyon River Tours: Hance, Sockdolager, and Grapevine.

 Lower Grand Canyon: Hike to Phantom Ranch, Raft to Whitmore Wash, Diamond Creek or Pearce Ferry